wp-plugins/network-summary/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Table view is now default layout for the `[netview]` shortcode.
+* `[netview]` shortcode does no longer display recent posts header.
+* Dates and times in shortcode output now are formatted according to the original site.

 = 1.1.1 =
 * Renamed the plugin from multisite overview to network summary.
 * Settings page in the network admin area now displays additional info about each blog.